kubestellar/kubestellar/docs/content/direct/packaging.md

 ## OCM Status Addon

-The [OCM Status Addon](https://github.com/kubestellar/ocm-status-addon) repo is the source of a RedHat-style operator.
+The [OCM Status Addon](https://github.com/kubestellar/ocm-status-addon) repo is the source of an [Open Cluster Management Addon](https://open-cluster-management.io/concepts/addon/).
+It builds one image that has two subcommands that tell it which role to play in that framework: the controller (which runs in the OCM hub, the KubeStellar ITS) or the agent.

 ### Outline of OCM status addon publishing